fehann/zeppelin/_posts/2019-12-16-call-for-papers.markdown

 ##### Registration

-At least one author from each oral communication, poster or round table presentation must be registered for participating in the conference.
+At least one author from each oral presentation, poster or round table presentation must be registered for participating in the conference.

 ###### Presentations and posters from previous versions